Orange-eat97/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Deletes all contacts in the address book.
+Deletes all contacts in Carelink.

 <div markdown="block" class="alert alert-warning">

 :exclamation: **Caution:** <br>
-* This command will permanently delete **all** contacts in the address book.
+* This command will permanently delete **all** contacts in Carelink.
 * Please think carefully before executing this **irreversible** action.
 * No extra input is needed.
 </div>